-In 2020, the Architecture & Innovation Technology department was made up of 52 colleagues, including telecommunications, electrical and electronic, IT and other engineers with professional skills and experience, which cover all areas of network knowledge, meeting the need to innovative and supporting research and development activities.
+In 2020, the Architecture & Innovation Technology department was made up of 52 colleagues, including telecommunications, electrical and electronic, IT and other engineers with professional skills and experience, k it is a consortium of companies that agree to grant a single license for their patents, necessary for a given technology concerned by the standard.
+Architecture and Innovation Technology, within the Chief Technology and Information Office (CTIO).

-&lt;sup>7 Intellectual Property Rights.
+7 Intellectual Property Rights.